-The most exciting and talked about part of the Kutch travel guide: I have a friend who is performing in the Rann Utsav this year.
+The most exciting and talked about part of the Kutch travel guide: I have a friend who’s performing in the Rann Utsav this year.
 Folk dance and the ministers of Uttar Pradesh and Madhya Pradesh are the chief guests.

 Rann Utsav started as a three days saga in 2005.
 Initially, it was meant to revive the culture of Kutch instead of the Bhuj earthquake that destroyed the economy and lives of the people of the district.
 I remember my Mumma often recalls how the earthquake was terrible and the tremors were felt all the way to Delhi, 1000kms away.

-We incurred some heavy losses as well and times were tough, but people grow out of everything beautifully.
+We incurred some heavy losses as well and times were tough, but people grow out of everything.
 That’s the beauty associated with Rann Utsav.

-You can spend an entire day in the desert and with luck, there’s a good chance to see some Siberian cranes and flamingoes on migration.
+Spend an entire day in the desert and with luck, there’s a good chance to see some Siberian cranes and flamingoes on migration.
 I personally suggest having your lunch in Bhuj and then leaving for the desert.
 You’ll be there in an hour and a half.
-The sunset is a delight to watch.
+The sunset’s a delight to watch.
 Then begins the night stage festivities.
 Dances, Folk songs, and people in full festive delight.